 Hello and welcome to my blog if you’re a newbie to Do Dodson Designs.
 I’m happy you are here 🙂 Today, I want to share with you my experience making DIY drop cloth curtains.
-When I read up on it, it sounded like this would be a fairly simple project (no sewing skills needed) from what I have been reading.
-Umm… yes and no. I’ll share the process step by step and some things you may not know about drop cloths.
-It surprised the heck outta me, but it was still worth the effort.
+When I read up on it, it sounded like this would be a fairly simple project (no sewing skills needed) from what I been reading.
+Umm… yes and no. I’ll share the process step by step and some things you may or may not know about making canvas drop cloth curtains.

 What’s The Best Drop Cloth To Use For Curtains?

-Okay, you’re in luck because this isn’t my first go-around with making drop cloth curtains.
-I’ve made 3 sets from different manufacturers, and the one I recommend using is this brand.
+Okay, you’re in luck because this isn’t my first go-around with making drop-cloth curtains.
+I’ve made 3 sets, but the brand I recommend using is Hyper Tough.
 First off, this one is a lighter weight than some of the ones I’ve used on projects in the past, making them easier to work with and not to mention easy to hang.
-And if you’re going to be sewing (hemming) your curtains, these are way easier on your machine.
+And if you’re going to be sewing (hemming) your window treatments, these canvas drop cloths are easier on your sewing machine.

 - Drop Cloth ( I like these the best 6 Ft X 9 Ft)

 - Lint Brush (left-over fuzz)

-- Curtain Rings With Clips (ring size will depend on curtain rod)
+- Curtain Clips (ring size will depend on curtain rod)

 But before you get started with your project give the fabric a good washing.
 I washed these twice before I got started.
 If you want them extra soft you can add a little bleach to your washing machine if you don’t mind them being a bit lighter.
 More than likely you won’t notice a difference in the color, but it really does help to soften the fabric.